philipkierkegaard/animal_classification/reports/README.md

 --- question 23 fill here ---

+We did manage to write an API for our model.
+Instead of using a traditional framework like FastAPI, we used Gradio to create an interactive interface.
+Gradio made it simple to set up a front end where users could upload images and get predictions from the model in real time.
+The Gradio app served as our API, handling requests and running the model to provide predictions.
+Using Gradio made the process much faster and more user-friendly, as we didn’t need to write a lot of boilerplate code to get the API up and running.
+It was a straightforward and effective solution for our use case.

 ### Question 24

 > **Did you manage to deploy your API, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**